Darrell Johnson: Overview

 As a big-league manager, Johnson led three different teams over eight seasons.
 His career began when he succeeded Eddie Kasko following the conclusion of the Red Sox's 1973 campaign on September 30.
 His biggest success came during his Red Sox posting when he compiled a win–loss record of 220–188 for a .539 winning percentage.
 He guided Boston to a 95–65 (.594) mark in 1975 and a first-place finish in the AL East.
 The Sox then swept the three-time defending world champion Oakland Athletics in the playoffs, 3–0, to win the American League pennant.
 But they lost to the Cincinnati "Big Red Machine" in the thrilling 1975 World Series, four games to three.
 In an interview conducted by Tim Russert on CNBC in 2003, Baseball Hall of Fame catcher Carlton Fisk named Johnson as the biggest influence in his professional life.
+Johnson also had his detractors, such as Bill Lee, who stated that the team won "despite our manager", who did not communicate well with his players and even had his pitching coach stationed in the Red Sox bullpen rather than the dugout during the 1975 Series.

 In 1976, Boston started poorly, losing 15 of its first 21 games, then rallied and finally climbed above the .500 mark on July 6 (38–37).
-As the incumbent pennant-winning manager, Johnson skippered the 1976 American League All-Star team (with the Junior Circuit losing 7–1 at Veterans Stadium on July 13).
+As the incumbent pennant-winning manager, Johnson managed the 1976 American League All-Star team (with his team losing 7–1 at Veterans Stadium on July 13).
 But by then the Red Sox were mired in another slump, and only five days later on July 19, Johnson was fired in favor of third-base coach Don Zimmer after the team had lost eight of its last 11 games.
 At the time of his dismissal, Boston was out of contention with a 41–45 record, in fifth place and 13 games behind the Yankees.
 Johnson then briefly returned to scouting for the Red Sox.